Whoever controls the record

 The cost of having none is everything.

+In 2025, over 200 attorneys faced documented sanctions for AI-related misconduct.
 Firm policies do not protect you.
 Records do.
-At charter rates, Apostillum costs less than a single court filing fee.
+At Charter rates, Apostillum costs less than a single court filing fee.

-Digital forensic audit after litigation
+Forensic audit after litigation

 Disqualification from a matter